What to do with this activity?

 When you go for a walk, look for puddles.

-You can show your child how the trees, buildings, and even the clouds, are upside down in the water - it's an upside down world!
+You can show your child how the trees, buildings, and even clouds are upside down in the water - it's an upside down world!
+Tell your child you are looking at "reflections" and that the water is like a mirror.
+Maybe they can see themselves too?

 Rate this activity